MicrosoftDocs/cross-device/project-rome-docs/msgraph-notifications/receiving-notifications/ios/index.md

 ## Preliminary setup for accessing the Connected Devices Platform in order to use Graph Notifications

-Project Rome is supported by an underlying platform called the Connected Devices Platform.
 There are a few steps you must take to set this up and integrate Graph Notifications in your app
 * MSA or AAD App Registration
 * Dev Center Onboarding to Provide Cross-Platform App Identity and Push Notification Credentials
 * Adding the SDK and Initializing the Connected Devices Platform